Our Music Teachers

 His recent theatre credits include Music Director/Pianist/Conductor for Parade at the The Cultural Arts Playhouse, Music Director/Pianist/Conductor for Into the Woods at The Merrick Theatre and Center for the Arts, and Music Director for The Addams Family at John W Engeman Theater.
 Zach has a BM in piano performance from Aaron Copland School of Music, and performs frequently as a soloist, accompanist, and singer.

-Zack teaches guitar for Eskay's Music Lessons
+Rachel Varga teaches violin for Eskay's Music Lessons

 Brady Wells is a music teacher for Eskay's Music Lessons